DaveCaulfield/hangman/README.md

   - Provide game functionality and enjoyable user experince to play the hangman word game.

 ## Achieving Application goals
- - Provide an ascii art banner for the application with welcome message.
+ - A large ascii art Hangman banner is diplayed on the landing page with a welcome message.
- - Provide clear instructions to the user.
+ - Instructions are immediately available to the user and the game is explained clearly.
- - Provide return messages for invalid input, correct guesses, incorrect guesses, number of lives.
+ - Feedback messages for invalid input, correct guesses, incorrect guesses, number of lives are clear and consitent throughoutthe application.
- - Design & Test the game functionality.
+ - The game functionality has been succesfully implemented and tested.
- - Display ascii art of person hanging as players lives are lost.
+ - An easy and intuitive user experience has been delivered  while re-creating the hangman word game including the hangman graphics.

 [Back to top](#Overview)